aolivas/gpgpu_bootcamp/README.md

 Install the following packages:

-$HOME/miniconda2/bin/conda install numba ipython matplotlib cudatoolkit=8
+$HOME/miniconda2/bin/conda install numba ipython cudatoolkit=8
 (assuming the default installation of miniconda in $HOME)